VCRUNTIME140_1.dll Not Found in Windows 11 or 10

 Published by Nyau Wai Hoe - Updated on

-The “VCRUNTIME140_1.dll Not Found” error is a common issue faced by users of Windows 11 and 10 when trying to launch or install applications like Firefox, Microsoft Office 2016 or 2019, or games such as League of Legends.
-The VCRUNTIME140_1.dll is an essential file needed by programs developed using Visual Studio.
-If you’re facing this error, it indicates that the system is unable to find this file, thereby preventing the software from launching.
-This article will provide a comprehensive guide on how to fix this error.
+The “VCRUNTIME140_1.dll Not Found” error pops up quite a bit for folks using Windows 11 and 10, especially when they’re trying to start up apps like Firefox, Microsoft Office 2016 or 2019, or even games like League of Legends.
+This VCRUNTIME140_1.dll file is super important for programs made with Visual Studio.
+If you’re seeing this error, it basically means your computer can’t find this file, and so the software you’re trying to open just won’t start.
+We’re going to walk through how to fix this problem.

 Also see: Microsoft Visual C++ Runtime Library Error Windows 11/10